AnyhowStep/flavormark/README.md

 associated with a `Node`.
 The first matching `BlockParser` in the array is used.

 For this reason, each unique block type should have its own `Node` sub-class.

+# License

+See `LICENSE` file (copy-pasted from `commonmark.js`).
+Also, since this is just a glorified port of `commonmark.js`, I guess the BSD-license carries over.
+I have no idea how this works.
+I don't really care, personally.
+I just don't want to step on anyone's toes.